How to reset Macintosh’s OSX Finder App to troubleshoot Finder issues by deleting it’s preferences

-There are times when OSX Finder starts acting weirdly, won’t obey your command, click, taps whats ever & you want to reset your Macintosh’s OSX Finder to it’s default setting to just to make it work as before just like when you started your Mac for first time.
+There are times when the OSX Finder starts acting weirdly, won’t obey your command, click, or tap, and you want to reset your Macintosh’s OSX Finder to its default setting to make it work as before, just like when you started your Mac for the first time.

-If you are using latest Mac OSX or even OSX operating system here is how to do it
+If you are using the latest Mac OSX or even OSX operating system, here is how to do it

 Delete Finder preferences using Finder